petergridge/Irrigation-V5/README.md

 Create a PR, contact me using the community link above, or raise and issue on github.

 ### Latest Change
-- Remove pre requisite for time-data sensor V5.2.6
-### Coming Soon
+* Addded support for watering time to be supplied using a sensor
+* Fix issue with rain sensor
-- next run time attribute V5.2.7
+* Fixed issue with next run attribute
+* Resolve incorrect next run for numeric frequency where scheduled run did not proceed
+* Add scheduled/manual options for program simulation

 # Irrigation Component V5 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>